WASHINGTON (AP) — The Latest on the shooting of House Majority Whip Steve Scalise (all times local):

 Flake says Scalise was playing second base at a congressional baseball practice when he was shot by a man standing off the third-base side of the field.
 He says Scalise dragged himself into the outfield to get farther away from the shooting.

-Several other people were wounded, including a congressional staff member.
+Several other people were wounded, including a congressional staff member and law enforcement personnel.